| |

 http://www.ralfGOMM.com

-GOMM BEER is an almost century old tradition: Brewed since 2007, my recipes typically use malt extract,
+GOMM BEER is an almost century old tradition: Brewed since 2007, my recipes are designed for partial mash

 Here are a few traditional GOMM BEER recipes: